cora-schallock/python-school-survival-guide/python_fundamentals/input_output/csv/csv.md

 ```

+The key line here is `csv.DictReader(csvfile)`.
+This is a function from the [csv library](https://docs.python.org/3/library/csv.html#csv.DictReader) and it creates a dictionary for each row.
+In this dictionary, the keys are the column names and the values are the corresponding entries in that specific column and row.

 To test out this function, let's call it with the sample csv `giraffe.csv`:

 ```
 read_csv_file("sample_csv_files/giraffe.csv")
 ```

-This will print out each line as a dictionary, where the keys are the column names and the values are the corresponding entries in that specific column and row:
+This will print out each line as a dictionary:
 ```
 {'Name': 'Glenn', 'Subspecies': 'Angolan', 'Height': '490'}
 {'Name': 'Galaxy', 'Subspecies': 'Masai ', 'Height': '518'}